 It is important to note the difference between a medical opinion of partial disability and a DIA Administrative Judge’s legal assessment of disability.
 The judge is not simply a rubber stamp for the doctor.
 The medical opinion as to disability (total or partial) is just one factor, albeit an important factor, for the judge to consider when conducting a legal analysis to determine the nature and extent of disability.

 In addition to the medical records, reports, and employee testimony at Hearing, a DIA Administrative Judge may also consider evidence submitted by vocational experts.
 This evidence can include reports and testimony concerning the injured worker’s employability or non-employability.
 Expert vocational witnesses testify on behalf of the employee and the insurer.
 The judge assesses the various testimony and makes a legal determination as to disability.

 How a Boston Workers’ Compensation Attorney Could Help

 Maximum medical improvement in Boston workers’ compensation claims can present a problem for injured workers.
 At this stage, there could be lingering problems that the insurance company is unwilling to help with.

-If you need help negotiating with the insurance company in your case, contact a Boston workers’ compensation attorney today.
-If you are not eligible for permanent and total disability benefits and have reached MMI, the workers’ compensation lawyer could make a settlement demand on your behalf and negotiate the most favorable terms possible.
+If you need help negotiating with the insurance company in your case, contact a Boston manufacturing injury attorney today.
+If you are not eligible for permanent and total disability benefits and have reached MMI, the Massachusetts workers’ compensation lawyer could make a settlement demand on your behalf and negotiate the most favorable terms possible.